Mateo-Rey/UE5-Elevator-PythonWSS/README.md

 ### 7. Placement of Blueprints

 - BottomUnloadPlatform should be placed under the floor to indicate the unload zone
-- ElevatorPlatform must connect with TopPlatform when it moves up
 - Add a **NavInvoker** component to the TopPlatform, ElevatorPlatform, and AI Pawns
 - Add a **NavMeshBoundsVolume** to generate navigation data around platforms
 - In UE5, go to **Edit → Project Settings → Runtime Generation** and set it to **Dynamic**